jcardente/adventOfCode2020/day06/README.md

 groupsMerged = [reduce(mergefn, gset) for gset in groupSets]
 ```

-Then is was simply matter of summing the lengths of each
+Then it was simply a matter of summing the lengths of each
 merged group set,

 ```julia